Spring Law & Policy Internship

-Juvenile Law Center seeks first- and second-year law students to work with us during the fall of 2021.
+Juvenile Law Center seeks first- and second-year law students to work with us during the spring of 2022.

 Description and Qualifications